Softwaretom007/EWS-managed-api-core/README.md

 ## Prerequisites

 You need the following to work with the EWS Managed API:
 - A C# compiler to build the DLL files.
-We recommend Visual Studio 2013.
+We recommend Visual Studio 2019 Preview.
 - A mailbox on Office 365 or an Exchange server that is running Exchange Online or a version of Exchange starting with Exchange Server 2007.
-- A version of the .NET Framework starting with the .NET Framework 3.5.
+- A version of the .NET 5 SDK.

 ## Additional resources